telerik/blazor-docs/components/grid/templates/filter.md

 The template receives a `context` of type `FilterMenuTemplateContext` that provides the following members:

 * `FilterDescriptor` - the object that describes the column filter.
 By default it has two filters with the type and name of the field, and you can add more to its `FilterDescriptors` collection, or change its `LogicalOperator` from the default `AND`.
+* `FilterAsync` - applies the defined filters in the Filter Menu to the Grid component.
+* `ClearFilterAsync` - clears the applied filters.

 You can store a reference to each column's context in a field in the view-model, so you can reference it from event handlers in the standard C# code, instead of passing it as a nargument to lambdas in the markup only.
 You can also pass the context as a Parameter to your own separate filter component to reduce clutter in the main grid markup and code.